scala/docs.scala-lang/_tour/pattern-matching.md

 val importantEmail = Email("jenny@gmail.com", "Drinks tonight?", "I'm free after 5!") val importantSms = SMS("867-5309", "I'm here!
 Where are you?")

-println(showImportantNotification(someSms, importantPeopleInfo)) //prints You got an SMS from 123-4567!
-Message: Are you there? println(showImportantNotification(someVoiceRecording, importantPeopleInfo)) //prints You received a Voice Recording from Tom!
-Click the link to hear it: voicerecording.org/id/123 println(showImportantNotification(importantEmail, importantPeopleInfo)) //prints You got an email from special someone!
+println(showImportantNotification(someSms, importantPeopleInfo)) // prints You got an SMS from 123-4567!
+Message: Are you there? println(showImportantNotification(someVoiceRecording, importantPeopleInfo)) // prints You received a Voice Recording from Tom!
+Click the link to hear it: voicerecording.org/id/123 println(showImportantNotification(importantEmail, importantPeopleInfo)) // prints You got an email from special someone!

-println(showImportantNotification(importantSms, importantPeopleInfo)) //prints You got an SMS from special someone!
+println(showImportantNotification(importantSms, importantPeopleInfo)) // prints You got an SMS from special someone!
 ```

 In the `case Email(sender, _, _) if importantPeopleInfo.contains(sender)`, the pattern is matched only if the `sender` is in the list of important people.